josca42/veritas/README.md

 Hence, we can build a fact checking framework around web3 infrastucture and then the framework will grow in precision and applicability as the corresponding web3 infrastructure grows.

-#### **Structure of data**
+### Structure of data

-**Problem**: Text data lacks the structure of traditional
+**Problem**: Text data lacks the structure of traditional tabular dataset.

+**Trend**: Natural language processing has recently improved to the extent that most [traditional benchmarks don't make much sense anymore](https://ruder.io/nlp-benchmarking/).

-**Trend**: As most text becomes digital the text increasingly becomes hypertext.
+Futhermore, as most text becomes digital the text increasingly becomes hypertext.
 Meaning people use @person to directly refer to a person, #topic to directly refer to a topic or event and various other links to refer to sources etc..
-This added layer of structure in text documents makes correctly identifying important entities - such as the person quoted - much easier.
+This added layer of structure in text documents makes correctly identifying important entities - such as the person quoted - much less error prone.

-Furtermore natural language processing have improved to the extent that most [traditional benchmarks don't make much sense anymore.](https://ruder.io/nlp-benchmarking/)

-#### **Starting point**
+### Starting point

 As a starting point then [mirror.xyz](https://mirror.xyz/) is used as the news feed and [cyberconnect.me](cyberconnect.me) is used for the social network data.